 Our best overall pick is Mrs. Myer's Clean Day Laundry Detergent, which has a highly concentrated formula that works well even on tougher stains.
 It's also available in a variety of fresh-smelling scents, which you can coordinate with their other products.
 Those with sensitive skin might opt for Pardo Naturals Natural Powder Detergent (view at Pardo Naturals), which goes back to basics with only three ingredients.

 Scent It used to be that green laundry detergents featured little to no scent, but today’s varieties include some pleasing natural essences.
-However, unscented formulas are still widely available and may be the best option for people with especially sensitive skin or allergies.
+However, unscented formulas are still widely available and may be the best option for people with sensitive to fragrances.

 Form Choose from laundry detergent available in powder, liquid, or pod form.
 With powder or liquid detergent, you’ll need to measure the output each time you wash, but you can adjust for the size and soil level of the load more easily.
 However, you may prefer the convenience of ready-to-go laundry pods.

 Ingredients Not all laundry detergents are created equal, and the same is true for eco-friendly formulas.
+There's no legal or standard definition of what makes a detergent "green."
 While some substances are almost universally omitted—including phthalates, phosphates, and non-biodegradable surfactants—other questionable ingredients may or may not be present in a certain formula.
-If you have specific allergies or avoidances, read labels carefully to make sure that unwanted additives aren’t included.
+If you have specific allergies or ingredients you want to avoid, read labels carefully to make sure that unwanted additives aren’t included.